Ewert Ljusberg: Career

 During his career as a professional artist from 1971 he collaborated with many prominent ballad singers, for example Sid Jansson, Cornelis Vreeswijk, and Billey Shamrock.
-He also acted in Riksteaterns Joe Hill and in the musical Jesus Christ Superstar.
+He also acted in the National Swedish Touring Theatre's Joe Hill and in the musical Jesus Christ Superstar.
 He created several records throughout the years, from Goknul 1972 to Tack för kaffet 2003.
 Ljusberg also created records with Bengt Sändh, Iggesundsgänget, and his brother Arne Ljusberg.
 Most of his fame among the TV-audience came from his part as the storyteller in Har du hört den förut?
 (1983–1996) together with Margareta Kjellberg.
 Many of his texts are written in härjedalska (an umbrella term for northern dialects and languages spoken in Härjedalen).

 Ewert Ljusberg was assigned president of Republic of Jamtland in 1989.
 He performed a show annually at the festival Storsjöyran in Östersund, where he gave a speech on Saturday night at midnight.
 Ljusberg gave, as president, birth to Jamtelagen, a counterpart to Jantelagen.